 When the picture produced by the lamp is approximately half as bright as before (initial days), then it is known as the lamp has reached its half-life.

 The projector lamp lifespan specified by the manufacture is its Half-Life Value.

 Ex.
-If the manufacturer specifies that the lamp has a lifespan of 20,000 hours, then that means the lamp will start producing less (approximately half) bright pictures after these specified hours.
+If the manufacturer specifies that the lamp has a lifespan of 20,000 hours, then that means the lamp will start producing fewer (approximately half) bright pictures after these specified hours.

 How to know the time to change [replace] the Bulb?

-In case of the Metal Halide Lamps, the brightness of the image projected by the lamp starts dimming gradually over time.
-Just figure out that the gradual dimming of the image is noticeable to your eyes or not.
+In the case of the Metal Halide Lamps, the brightness of the image projected by the lamp starts dimming gradually over time.
+Just figure out whether the gradual dimming of the image is noticeable to your eyes or not.